Ford Ranger (T6): Europe

 The second-generation Ranger (T6) was released in the European market in November 2022 and customer deliveries commenced in the same month starting with the Raptor model.
 In Europe, it is available in Single Cab, Double Cab or Chassis Cab bodies.

 In 2024, the Ranger became the best-selling pick-up truck in Europe for 10 consecutive years with 60,400 units sold in the region, represents a 43.6% market share in its segment and an increase in annual sales by 4%.

+The Ranger Super Duty is planned to release in Europe before the end of 2026.

 Latin America

 Argentina

 The second-generation Ranger (T6) was launched in Argentina on 23 June 2023, with five trim levels available at launch: XL, XLS, XLT, Limited and Limited Plus.
 For engines, it is available with a 2.0-litre Ecoblue single-turbo, 2.0-litre Ecoblue bi-turbo, and a 3.0-litre V6 turbo-diesel (only for the Limited Plus trim).
 The XL, XLS and XLT trims comes standard with two-wheel drive and are available with four-wheel drive as an option, while the Limited and Limited Plus comes standard with four-wheel drive.
 In Argentina, all variants comes as a Double Cab body.

 In February 2024, the Raptor model using the 3.0-litre V6 EcoBoost twin-turbo petrol engine, was added to the line-up.

 In August 2024, the Black special edition model, features black exterior and interior accents and using the 2.0-litre Ecoblue single-turbo engine (4WD), was added to the line-up.